Excise duty collections from petroleum products being used in infra development: Gadkari | Business

 The minister pointed out that NHAI awarded 31 projects of 890 km length at a cost of Rs 26,322 crore from April to August 2020.

-The length of projects awarded by NHAI in the April to June period of 2021-22 stood at 383 km against 890 km in the same period last year.
+The length of projects awarded by NHAI in the April to June period of 2021-22 stood at 383 km.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)